CJThornburg/CJThornburg/README.md

 I just finished the [ApexFriends](https://github.com/CJThornburg/APEXFriends), a personal project and deployed using heroku.
 Deployment can be access at https://apex-friends.herokuapp.com/

-I also worked with a few local orginizations to design and develop a website for their coalition.
+I also worked with a few local orginizations to design and develop a website for their coalition:
 [Defund Nova Police](https://www.defundnovapolice.net/)

 Colaberated with several developers on another campaign website.
 [Green New Schools] (https://greennewschools.com/) which used Hugo as a framework.